It’s almost time for winter to hit! The commercial snow and ice management industry is gearing up for its busiest season.

 The snowy season presents a fantastic chance for business growth.
 It can be extremely profitable.
 However, it also presents a special set of challenges due to coping with- erratic weather patterns, laborious physical demands, and equipment issues.

-In 2022, the commercial snow and ice management industry is reeling from a universe of changes.
+Today, the commercial snow and ice management industry is reeling from a universe of changes.
 As a snow removal business owner, you should prepare yourself to face the following commercial snow and ice management industry challenges this season.

 If you have been actively recruiting for the upcoming snow season, you would know about this.